luigiselmi/algorithms/README.md

 #### Binary Search Tree
 A binary search tree is an abstract data type whith an explicit tree data strucure in which each node has a natural ordered key and an associated value.
 The key in a node is smaller than any key in its right subtree and larger than any key in its left subtree.
+A Red-Black binary search tree is a nearly perfectly balanced symbol table with guaranteed log(N) time for insertion and search.
+Guaranteed means the cost will not exceed the logarithmic time even in the worst case (e.g. when the input keys are ordered).
 |API|Running Time|
 |---|------------|
 |put()|log(N)|